 Digging deeper into bile acids:

-Quick background science: Bile acid production takes place in the liver and then transports to the gallbladder for storage as bile until needed.
+Bile acid production takes place in the liver and then is transported to the gallbladder for storage as bile until needed.
 Bile gets released in response to eating foods containing fat and then emulsifies that fat for absorption by the intestines.
 Bile acids are a component of bile, which I think of as acting kind of like a detergent to break up fat from foods.

 Bile acids are derived from cholesterol, and bile acid production is linked with cholesterol homeostasis.
 So one role of bile acids is to keep cholesterol levels in balance.
 Bile acids also act as cellular messengers, and secondary bile acid production occurs from the gut microbiome.